Thickets 101: Collections of Small Trees and Shrubs that Provide Privacy, Erosion Control, and Wildlife Habitats

 Dense thicket of small native trees and shrubs for privacy.

-Fortunately, there's a way to bring thickets back into the landscape.
-By adapting the planting process used for Pocket Forests, we can create thickets that serve practical purposes like controlling erosion and functioning as privacy screens or wildlife habitats.
-Thickets can be especially useful under power lines, where the height of taller trees may be a concern.
-They are also perfect for establishing borders between properties.
-Even though most of these plants are deciduous, they still provide privacy during the dormant season because planting them so closely together results in their growing closely entwined.
+Fortunately, there's a way to bring thickets back.
+By adapting the planting process we use for Pocket Forests, we can create thickets that serve practical purposes like controlling erosion and functioning as privacy screens or wildlife habitats.
+They're especially useful under power lines, where the height of taller trees may be a concern, and they're perfect for establishing borders between properties.
+Even though most of these plants are deciduous, they still provide privacy during the dormant season — planting them closely together causes them to grow tightly entwined.

 How to Plant a Thicket

-The process of planting a thicket mirrors that of growing a Pocket Forest, with a few slight modifications.
-Instead of only planting trees, you'll want to plant a mixture of shrubs and small tree species.
-Do not choose anything that grows taller than around 20 feet, and the thicket should have a minimum width of 10 feet to create sufficient density.
+The process mirrors growing a Pocket Forest, with a few modifications.
+Instead of only planting trees, you'll want a mixture of shrubs and small tree species.
+Avoid anything that grows taller than around 20 feet, and aim for a minimum width of 10 feet to create sufficient density.

 Dense blueberry thicket providing privacy and habitat